Salient Object Detection: A Survey: Survey of the State of the Art

-Perazzi \etal~\cite{perazzi2012saliency} demonstrate that if $D_r(r_i,r_j)$ is defined as Euclidean distance of colors between $r_i$ and $r_j$, the global contrast can be efficiently computed using a Gaussian blurring kernel.
-In specific, Eq.~\ref{eq:globalContrast} can be re-written as follows:
+where $D_r(r_i,r_j)$ captures the appearance contrast between two regions.
+Higher saliency scores are assigned to regions with large global contrast. $w_{ij}$ is a weight term between regions $r_i$ and $r_j$, which incorporates spatial distance and region size.
+Perazzi \etal~\cite{perazzi2012saliency} demonstrate that if $D_r(r_i,r_j)$ is defined as the Euclidean distance of colors between $r_i$ and $r_j$, the global contrast can be computed using efficient filtering based techniques \cite{adams2010fast}.

-where $\vc_i$ is the average color of $r_i$.
-The first term is a constant while the later two can be evaluated using a Gaussian blurring kernel on the color $\vc_j$ and squared color $\vc_j^2$.
-If $w_{ij}$ is a Gaussian spatial weighting term, the complexity of evaluating \eqref{eq:globalContrast1} for all elements can be reduced from $O(N^2)$ to $O(N)$ by evaluating \eqref{eq:globalContrastFilter} using efficient filtering based techniques \cite{adams2010fast}.

-In addition to color uniqueness, distinctiveness of complementary cues such as texture~\cite{scharfenberger2013statistical} and structure~\cite{shi2013pisa} are also considered for salient object detection.
-Margolin~\etal~\cite{margolinmakes} propose to combine the regional uniqueness and patch distinctiveness to form the saliency map.

-Instead of maintaining a hard region index for each pixel, a soft abstraction is proposed in~\cite{ChengWLZVC13Efficient} to generate a set of large scale perceptually homogeneous regions using histogram quantization and a global Gaussian Mixture Model (GMM).
-By avoiding the hard decision boundaries of superpixels, such soft abstraction provides large spatial support and can more uniformly highlight the salient object.
+In addition to color uniqueness, distinctiveness of complementary cues such as texture~\cite{scharfenberger2013statistical} and structure~\cite{shi2013pisa} is also considered for salient object detection.
+Margolin~\etal~\cite{margolinmakes} propose to combine the regional uniqueness and patch distinctiveness to form a saliency map.
+Instead of maintaining a hard region index for each pixel, a soft abstraction is proposed in~\cite{ChengWLZVC13Efficient} to generate a set of large scale perceptually homogeneous regions using histogram quantization and Gaussian Mixture Models (GMM).
+By avoiding the hard decision boundaries of superpixels, such soft abstraction provides large spatial support which results in a more uniform saliency region.

-In \cite{jiang2011automatic}, Jiang \etal~propose a \textbf{multi-scale local region contrast} based approach, which calculates saliency values across multiple segmentations for robustness purpose and combines these regional saliency values to get a pixel-wise saliency map.
-Specifically, the input image is segmented with the algorithm in \cite{felzenszwalb2004efficient} using $N_s$ different groups of parameters.
-Denote $r_i^n$ as the $i$th superpixel coming from the $n$th segmentation.
-Its saliency is computed as:

-Unlike global contrast, the uniqueness is only captured in a local range $\mathcal{N}(r_i^n)$, which is the set of neighbor regions of $r_i^n$. $\alpha_{ij}^n$ is the normalized ratio between the area of $r_j^n$ and total area of $\mathcal{N}(r_i^n)$, accounting for the influence of irregular regions.
-As the salient object usually lies near the center of the image, known as \textbf{center prior} for salient object detection, a Gaussian weight $w_i^n$ is used to emphasize regions around the image center.
-Finally, regional saliency scores across multiple segmentations are combined to get the pixel-wise saliency map.

-where $N(n)$ is the number of regions in the $n$th segmentation. $c(x, r_i^n)$ is defined as the normalized color similarity of the region $r_i^n$ and its contained pixel $x$.
-A similar idea of estimating regional saliency on multiple/hierarchical segmentations is adopted in~\cite{yan2013hierarchical,li2013saliency} to increase the detection reliability.